Pērkonkrusts

-Pērkonkrusts (/lv/, "Thunder Cross") was a Latvian ultranationalist, anti-German, anti-Slavic, and antisemitic political party founded in 1933 by Gustavs Celmiņš, borrowing elements of German nationalism—but being unsympathetic to Nazism at the time—and Italian Fascism.
+Pērkonkrusts (/lv/, "Thunder Cross") was a Latvian ultranationalist, anti-German, anti-Slavic, and antisemitic political party founded in 1933 by Gustavs Celmiņš, borrowing elements of German Nazism—but being unsympathetic to Hitler-style genuine Nazism at the time—and Italian Fascism.
 It was outlawed in 1934, its leadership arrested, and Celmiņš eventually exiled in 1937.
 Still-imprisoned members were persecuted under the first Soviet occupation; some collaborated with subsequently invading Nazi Germany forces in perpetrating the Holocaust.
 Pērkonkrusts continued to exist in some form until 1944, when Celmiņš, who had initially returned to work in the occupying German administration, was imprisoned.

 Following the restoration of Latvia's independence in 1991, a new radical nationalist movement, also called Pērkonkrusts, was formed in 1995.
 The organization espouses many of the same values as its predecessor.
 Members have participated in efforts to bomb the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders several times, leading to the arrest, trial and imprisonment of many of its members.
-Since around 2000, the group has become almost inactive.
+Since around 2000 or 2006, the group has become almost inactive.